ARM-software/scmi-tests/docs/guide_for_juno_testing.md

 	};
 ```

 `Modify mailbox driver to prevent format conversion`: The current version of mailbox driver always converts raw binary data to hex format.
-For scmi test agent we expect raw data unmodified for processing.
-This below change prevents the format change.
+For SCMI test agent, we expect raw data unmodified for processing.
+The change that is shown below prevents the format change.
-<br> The driver support to add this as a configurable option, is planned for the future.
+<br> The driver support to add this as a configurable option is planned for the future.
-<br> Until that change is added, the below change is required in the mbox_test_message_read function in drivers/mailbox/mailbox-test.c:
+<br> Until that change is added, the change that is shown below is required in the mbox_test_message_read function in drivers/mailbox/mailbox-test.c:

 ```
 	}